also called Julebrod

 Add raisins after the dough I formed

-Remove from baking pans and cool completely before placing into plastic bags.
+Remove from baking pans and cool completely before placing them into plastic bags.

 All Rights Reserved